 The Resenter: Towards the end of the movie, it becomes clear that Big Bad Sunset Shimmer is jealous of Twilight Sparkle, because Twilight managed to earn and achieve everything Sunset could not: the power, adoration, and crown that Twilight had never asked for yet Sunset had always desired.
 Her reaction to the way Twilight's friends praise her as a princess and her insistence that the crown is hers, shows that resentment and inches her closer to her Villainous Breakdown.

-Satellite Love Interest: Flash Sentry.
+Satellite Love Interest: Flash Sentry has received quite a bit of criticism for this reason.
 He looks nice, helps Twilight twice, plays a guitar, generally seems to be a Nice Guy, was Sunset Shimmer's ex-boyfriend, and his equine counterpart is a guard in Cadance's castle.
 And that's all we ever know about him.

 Save Both Worlds: Twilight has to get her crown back from Sunset, both because it could do harm to that world and without it the other Elements have no power.